This page refers to the

 Regenerate the derived table if it is older than 1 day persist_for will have no effect unless you have enabled persistence for derived tables on your Looker instance.
 Most customers do set up persistent derived tables when they initially configure Looker.
 The most common exception to this rule is for customers that connect Looker to a PostgreSQL read-only, hot-swap slave.

-persist_for works differently between Development Mode and Production Mode persist_for should work as expected when in production mode.
-When in development mode all derived tables are persisted for a maximum of 24 hours, even if you set persist_for to a longer value.
+persist_for works differently between Development Mode and Production Mode persist_for should work as expected in Production Mode.
+In Development Mode all derived tables are persisted for a maximum of 24 hours, even if you set persist_for to a longer value.